 Basically, SRI investing is investing in companies that have a positive impact on society, based on a number of factors.

-The Kōura Investment Committee will review our adherence to our ESG principles at least annually with a view to consistently improving our adherence.
+The Kōura Investment Committee will review their adherence to their ESG principles at least annually with a view to consistently improving their adherence.

 Where possible, they will apply this exclusions list to their own investments - They will not directly invest in companies who are directly involved in the activities set out in this list.
 They will also select underlying funds that apply a similar exclusions policy.